audreysiqiliu/three-factors-of-behavior/README.md

    - **Filter Out Small Set Sizes**: Trials with small set sizes (`LegalItems` <= 4) are removed.

 10. **Feature Engineering**:
-    - **Cumulative Target Exposure Probability**: Calculates the probability of cumulative target exposure.
+    - **Cumulative Target Exposure Probability**: Calculates the cumulative target exposure as a proportion of current trial number.
-    - **Create Binary Split Variables**: Binary variables are created based on median hit RT, previous target ID match, previous target condition match, set size category, and trial number.
+    - **Create Binary Split Variables**: Binary variables are created based on median `avg hit RT`, previous target ID match, previous target condition match, set size category, and trial number.

 11. **Filter for Hit Trials**:
     - The dataset is filtered to include only hit trials (`TrialResult == 'Hit'`).

 12. **Final Clean-Up**:
-    - Rows with missing values in key columns (Independent Variables for both LMEs) are removed, and the final cleaned dataset is prepared for model analysis.
+    - Rows with missing values in key columns (independent variables for subsequent LMEs) are removed, and the final cleaned dataset is prepared for model analysis.

 **Output**:
 - **`df_HNL1_all_final.csv`**: An intermediate dataset saved before filtering for hit trials and NA removal.
 - **`df_HNL1_hits_final_cleaned_for_LME.csv`**: The final cleaned dataset, filtered for hit trials, ready for LME (Linear Mixed Effects) modeling.
+- **`filtering_log_{datetime.now().strftime("%Y%m%d_%H%M%S")}.txt`**: log of # trials and users removed through filtering.

 ### 4a. `4a_raw-factor_models.py`

 **Purpose**:
-- This script fits the raw-factors linear mixed-effects model (LME) with all trialsSince variables as categorical variables along with reduced models.
-Full and reduced models are compared using likelihood ratio tests (LRT) to quantify the importance of variables omitted in the reduced models.
+- This script fits the raw-factors linear mixed-effects models (LME).
+Full and reduced models are compared using likelihood ratio tests (LRT) to quantify the importance of the variables omitted in the reduced models.

 **Input**:
-- **`df_HNL1_hits_final_cleaned_for_LME.csv`**: The cleaned and filtered dataset produced in the previous steps, ready for modeling.
+- **`df_HNL1_hits_final_cleaned_for_LME.csv`**: The cleaned and filtered dataset produced in the previous steps.

 **Steps**: